 Then key in all your debts, beginning with the smallest to the largest.
 Include interest rates and the minimum monthly payment for each debt.
 Your spreadsheet should automatically calculate how many months it will take you to settle all your debts if you concentrate on paying off one account on the spreadsheet at a time.

 Once you’ve figured out how long it will take you to become debt-free, move a step further and figure out how you can speed up the process.
+This is where the debt snowball spreadsheet comes into play.
 The sooner you fix what your debt snowball shows, the sooner you’ll get out of debt on time according to your snowball plan.

 Why Is It Called A Debt Snowball Spreadsheet?

 The debt snowball spreadsheet is a strategy to pay off your debts in order.
 It outlines which debts you should start with, one by one, rolling out payments over each account on the spreadsheet.
 The plan makes it easy for you to roll over accounts from one debt to the next as a snowball does.
 The plan gives you the freedom to order your spreadsheet by balance or interest.